-It’s vital to release software with a set of Terms and Conditions for all the reasons outlined here (and then some).
+It’s vital to release software with a set of Terms and Conditions.

 iOS developers should be familiar with:

 From the perspective of an Australian developer, there are issues with Apple’s EULA.
 When you release an app, it’s a good idea to use Customised Terms.

 The Android System

 Apple’s app store has a heavily prescribed process for displaying your terms – the app stores for Android applications are less prescriptive.